Safe motor arming system

 The Sticky logical switch

-Example 1: safe arming system
+Example 1: arming using a complex gesture

 - Throttle to idle